havillj/havillj.github.io/_pages/publications.md

 <div class="warning" style='padding:0.1em; background-color:#EEEEFF'>
 <p style='margin-left:1em;margin-right:1em;'>
 An online algorithm is designed to respond to input as it arrives in a stream rather than all at once like a "traditional" algorithm.
 For example, an online room scheduling algorithm would have to assign a room to each event as it "arrives" without knowing what events might need to be scheduled later.
 Online algorithms usually cannot come up with optimal solutions due to their lack of knowledge about the future.
-Instead, we try to design an online algorithm whose performance, for all possible inputs, is provably within some small factor of that of an optimal algorithm that sees all of the input in advance.
+Instead, we try to design online algorithms whose performance, for all possible inputs, is provably within some small factor of that of an optimal algorithm that sees all of the input in advance.
 </p>
 </div>